 If your cockatiel hasn’t eaten after a day, try a spray of millet, and if this also fails, contact the person who sold you the cockatiel.
 Cockatiels can easily withstand starvation for a day or two, so there is normally no need to panic.

-Once your bird is eating and drinking, taming should be started, as it is best to do while the cockatiel is young and new.
+Once your bird is eating and drinking, taming should be started, as it is best to do while the cockatiel is young and in new surroundings.
+Your life will be made easier if the cockatiel you have purchased has been hand-reared.

 Cockatiel Training Method 1: